refskeggbrewing/refskeggbrewing.github.io/enameling/index.md

 feature_image: /assets/images/about_enameling.jpg
 ---

+## Supplies

-Check out the [Supplies](suppliers) page for purchasing information!
+Certainly supplies are important.
+Please check out the [Supplies](suppliers) page for purchasing information!
+In the mean time, the main places where I obtain my enameling materials
+are:
+* Rio Grande
+    * Really good for general metalworking and a good place online to buy copper
+* Contenti
+    * Good general jewelry making supplies
+* Thompson Enamel
+    * As the name implies, enamel resources: enamel, kiln supplies, etc.

 ## Enameling Blog Posts